 Proper handwashing requires soap and running water.
-A tap is not necessary for handwashing: running water can also be achieved by pouring water from a basin or other container, or constructing a “Tippy Tap ”—cans or plastic bottles that release just enough for a clean hand wash each time they are tipped.
+A tap is not necessary for handwashing: running water can also be achieved by pouring water from a basin or other container, or constructing a Tippy Tap—handwashing stations composed of cans or plastic bottles that release just enough soap and water each time they are tipped.

 To wash properly, follow these steps:

-Germs than can cause diseases lodge in dirt, grease, and the natural oils on hands.
-Water alone does not dislodge them, but adding soap helps break down germ-carrying oils, and soap facilitates rubbing and friction which can remove germs form the hands, and can then be rinsed away with water.
+Germs that can cause diseases lodge in dirt, grease, and the natural oils on hands.
+Water alone does not dislodge them, but soap helps break down germ-carrying oils.
+Soap also facilitates rubbing and friction which can remove germs from the hands, and so that germs can be rinsed away with water.
 Using soap also adds to the time spent washing and ensures a more effective wash.
-With proper use all soaps are equally effective at removing germs that cause disease.
+With proper use, all soaps are equally effective at removing germs that cause disease.
 The clean smell and feeling that soap creates are also incentives for its use.

 Water for handwashing does not have to be as clean as drinking water, but it should not be contaminated with fecal bacteria.
 Water that has been used for other purposes, such as cleaning dishes, can be reused for handwashing.
 Even when clean water is not available, handwashing can still be effective: research has found that washing hands with soap even using likely very contaminated water from the municipal water supply still delivered health benefits including diarrhea reduction.

-With proper use all soaps are equally effective at removing the germs that cause diarrheal disease and respiratory infections.
+With proper use, all soaps are equally effective at removing the germs that cause diarrheal disease and respiratory infections.

 Access to soap is not universal.
 Where soap is available, particularly in poorer households, it may not be designated for handwashing due to its perception as a precious commodity.
 Instead, soap may be used for laundry, bathing, and washing dishes.
 Where soap is not available or difficult to obtain for handwashing, soapy water is an effective low-cost alternative.
 Otherwise, handwashing with other cleansing agents like ash can help remove bacteria from hands.
 Even washing hands with water alone can help reduce diarrhea, though using soap delivers substantially greater health impact.

-Waterless hand cleansers, such as those containing alcohol or alternative agents such as chlorhexidine or hexalkonium may be useful, particularly in healthcare settings and for times where access to soap and water is challenging, for example as part of disaster management.
-However, the feasibility and scalability of waterless options for hand cleansing to improve child health in the general population is currently limited due to a lack of robust supply chains and the cost of the product.
+Waterless hand cleansers, such as those containing alcohol or alternative agents, may be useful, particularly in healthcare settings and for times where access to soap and water is challenging, for example during emergencies.
+Yet, the feasibility and scalability of waterless options for hand cleansing to improve child health in the general population are currently limited due to a lack of robust supply chains and the cost of the product.
 If hands are visibly soiled, handwashing with soap should always be used, as sanitizers do not remove dirt.

 Handwashing station designs vary depending on the context, but they should always have clean water and soap.
-In schools, for example, construction of a group handwashing station can ensure that many students are able to wash their hands prior to eating their mid-day meal.
+In schools, for example, construction of a group handwashing station can ensure that students are able to wash their hands prior to eating their mid-day meal.